-Negotiated Learning Contract
+Appendix A: Negotiated Learning Contract

-Memorandum of Agreement
+Negotiated Learning Contract Memorandum of Agreement

-Date: xx/xx/xxxx
+Date xx/xx/xxxx

-8123

-"I (sta te student name) have reviewed PHTH (sta te appropriate course #) syllabus/profile (attached)
+"I (sta te student name) have reviewed PHTH (state e appropriate course #) syllabus/profile (attached)

-and re ead/understood the following expectations for my clinical experience:
+and re ad/understood the following expectations for or my clinical experience:

 Ву сог mpletion of this clinical experience on , I will:

 1. x

 2. x

 3. X

 4. x

-5. X
+5. x

-:0 nt Printed Name on from and/or dismissal of the DPT Program."
+nd that if I do not achieve these expectations by in from and/or dismissal of the DPT Program."

 Stude nt Printed Name CI Signature

 Stude nt Signature CCCE Signature

 Date Date

 DCE S ignature PD Signature